TheRealDreamTeam/hacker-tools/docs/SPECIFICATION.md

 ## Core Features

+### Submission System
+- **Status**: Complete (Phase 1, Week 1)
+- **Description**: Users submit content (articles, guides, repos, etc.) about tools.
+Tools are community-owned entities, submissions are user-contributed content.
+- **User Stories**:
+  - As a user, I want to submit content about a tool so others can discover it.
+  - As a user, I want to see my submissions in my dashboard.
+  - As a visitor, I want to browse and filter submissions by type, status, and tool.
+  - As a user, I want to tag my submissions for better organization.
+  - As a user, I want to follow submissions to track updates.
+- **Technical Implementation**:
+  - Models: `Submission`, `SubmissionTag`, `ListSubmission`
+  - Ownership: `Submission` belongs to `User`; `Tool` is community-owned (no user ownership)
+  - Submission types: article, guide, documentation, github_repo, etc.
+  - Status workflow: pending → processing → completed/failed/rejected
+  - Routes: `resources :submissions` with nested comments and member routes for tags/follow
+  - URL normalization for duplicate detection (preserves content-identifying query params)
+  - Polymorphic comments (can comment on both Tools and Submissions)
+- **UI/UX Considerations**:
+  - Submission index with filtering (by type, status, tool)
+  - Submission show page with comments, flags, bugs, tags
+  - Tag management (add/remove tags - owner only)
+  - Follow/unfollow functionality
+  - Turbo Streams for real-time updates
+- **Dependencies**:
+  - Devise-authenticated users to create/edit submissions
+  - Processing pipeline (Step 2.1+) for automatic enrichment

 ### Tool Catalog
-- **Status**: In Progress
+- **Status**: Updated - Community-Owned
-- **Description**: Users publish tools with descriptions, links, and media.
-Visibility controls allow private/unlisted/public sharing.
+- **Description**: Tools are community-owned top-level entities.
+Users submit content about tools, they don't own tools.
 - **User Stories**:
-  - As a user, I want to create a tool entry with description, icon, and link so others can discover it.
+  - As a visitor, I want to browse tools and see submissions about them.
-  - As a visitor, I want to browse and filter tools by tags and lists so I can find relevant items quickly.
+  - As a visitor, I want to filter tools by tags and lists.
 - **Technical Implementation**:
   - Models: `Tool`, `Tag`, `ToolTag`, `List`, `ListTool`
-  - Ownership: `Tool` belongs to `User`
+  - Ownership: Tools are community-owned (no user ownership)
   - Visibility/list types modeled as enums on `Tool` and `List`
   - Tagging and list inclusion via join tables
   - Routes: `resources :tools` (index, show, new, create, edit, update, destroy)
   - Active Storage attachments for tool `icon` and `picture`
-  - Creation flow: user supplies URL + author note; name/description/picture can be LLM-generated from URL
+  - Polymorphic comments (can comment on both Tools and Submissions)
 - **UI/UX Considerations**:
   - Use Bootstrap grid/cards; responsive at mobile breakpoints
   - Turbo Streams for live updates when tools are added/edited